Itampatrick100/test/readme.txt

-hellow world to all my friends
+hellow world to all my friends and enemies